herchila/session-guard/CONTRIBUTING.md

 ## 2. Code of conduct

 Please be respectful, constructive and inclusive.
-Treat other contributors the way you’d like to be treated.
+Treat other contributors the way you'd like to be treated.
 Harassment, personal attacks or discriminatory behaviour are not welcome.

 ## 3. Local development setup